Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift: Partially Informed Investors Observing Discrete-Time Expert Opinions

 \section{Partially Informed Investors Observing Discrete-Time Expert Opinions}

 After solving to the control problem \eqref{Wertfkt_H} for partially informed investors observing the diffusion processes this section presents the solution for investors observing returns and discrete-time expert opinions, i.e., the information regime $H=\HC$.
+As in Sec.~\ref{UtilityMaxDiffusion} for $H=R,\HD$ we impose the pair of well posedness conditions \eqref{wellposed_full} and \eqref{wellposed_partial}.
 We again apply the dynamic programming principle to derive the DPE for the value function and introduce the notation